 Ben McLean, is a technology and media industry executive, currently at Netflix, where he focuses on the company's growth in emerging global markets.
 Prior to his role at Netflix, McLean was an attorney at Paul, Weiss, Rifkind, Wharton & Garrison in New York, and went on to variety of legal and business development roles at Sundance Channel, Microsoft / Xbox, and NBCUniversal.
 Prior to his work in the private sector, he was a human rights legal consultant for UNICEF in Dhaka, Bangladesh.
 He has a BA in Philosophy and American History from Bowdoin College, an MSc in Political Theory from the London School of Economics, and a JD from Columbia Law School.

 Jonathan Myers has devoted the majority of his professional career to improving the educational outcomes of students from low-income communities.
-Mr. Myers currently works with SportUp, a social-impact firm that offers consulting services and a digital platform to help non-profits track and aggregate their data.
+Mr. Myers is currently the Vice President of The Edward Charles Foundation, a firm that offers strategic services for philanthropists and nonprofits.
 Previously, Mr. Myers worked for the largest charter management organization in Los Angeles – the LA Alliance for College-Ready Public Schools.
 As an Operations Manager, Mr. Myers managed student health, safety, insurance, and afterschool programs and acquired extensive knowledge of school operations, compliance, and management.
-Mr. Myers received his BA in History from the University of California at Los Angeles.
+Mr. Myers received his BA in History from the University of California at Los Angeles and is currently attending the University of Southern California to receive his Masters in Business Administration.

 Marco Ramirez is currently a senior manager in community development and programs for BRIDGE Housing Corporation.
 Mr. Ramirez has specialized in strategy development, leadership and management, event coordination, and civic engagement/participation